top of page

 The answers to these queries can be found from the WeCWI's research and innovation routes when I presented the paper entitled L2 Writing Challenges for the Undergraduates: A Performance Analysis and a Literature Review on SIL Domains presented at the 3rd ACLL: Annual Asian Conference on Language Learning on 25-28 April 2013 in Osaka, Japan.
 Since then and till now, my time and effort have been devoted to participating in expositions and competitions, delivering keynotes and speeches, conducting seminars and workshops (local and overseas), publishing scholarly articles, sharing posts on social media with #WeCWI, as well as supervising undergraduate and postgraduate students who were interested in applying WeCWI in their research.

-As the outcome of my doctoral thesis, the formation of Web-based Cognitive Writing Instruction or WeCWI is justifiable.
-Web-based (We) refers to an Internet-based or e-framework; Cognitive (C) denotes a brain-based basis; Writing (W) indicates the writing process and product; while Instruction (I) stands for a guided orientation.
-Internet use goes increasingly mobile; its injection into this framework has brought “interactivity” as the biggest gain for WeCWI to become a hybrid e-framework.
-I have listed 10 rationales for its creation based on the related empirical studies and literature review.
+As the outcome of my doctoral thesis, forming Web-based Cognitive Writing Instruction (WeCWI) is justifiable.
+Web-based (We) refers to an Internet-based or e-framework; cognitive (C) denotes a brain-based basis; writing (W) indicates the writing process and product; and Instruction (I) stands for a guided orientation.
+Internet use is increasingly mobile; its injection into this framework has brought “interactivity” as the biggest gain for WeCWI to become a hybrid e-framework.

-1. E-learning can be a great fit for all types of learners if you go about it in the right way.
+1. E-learning can be a great fit for all types of learners if you go about it correctly.

 2. Online learning outcomes are similar and even better than offline face-to-face instruction.